Kenny McFarlane

-Kenny "Kong" McFarlane (also known as King Kong) is a fictional character appearing in American comic books published by Marvel Comics.
+Kenneth "Kong" McFarlane (also known as King Kong) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Brian Michael Bendis and Mark Bagley, the character appears in the pages of Ultimate Spider-Man.
-Kenny McFarlane is one of the few characters not based on a counterpart from Marvel's main continuity, being an original Ultimate Marvel invention to the comics.
+Kenny McFarlane is one of the few characters not based on a counterpart from Marvel's main continuity, being an original Ultimate Marvel invention to the comics, and is indirectly based on Bendis himself.
 However, his personality is based on Flash Thompson of the main continuity during his high school years.
-A version of the character is later introduced in the main continuity.
+Several versions of the character are later introduced in the main continuity.

 In Ultimate Spider-Man, despite his apparent lack of intelligence based on being a stereotypical high school bully, Kenny is actually a perceptive teenager and able to deduce Spider-Man's secret identity but keeps this knowledge to himself; he respects the hero's wishes of secrecy and covertly helps him maintaining it.
-Knowing that Peter Parker is Spider-Man inspires Kenny to be a better person and occasionally helping others in needs.
+Knowing that Peter Parker is Spider-Man inspires Kenny to be a better person and occasionally help others in need.

 Fictional character biography

-Obese yet strong, Kenny McFarlane is the best friend of Flash Thompson and Liz Allan.
-Kenny attends Midtown High School where he plays basketball for the school team.
-There, he can regularly be found cooperating with Flash bullying Peter Parker.
-However, without Flash in the vicinity, he shows a more likeable side and is often shown being friendly and open to Peter, even letting Peter stay at his house after Peter had a fight with Uncle Ben.
-When Peter is bitten by the genetically enhanced spider that gave the spider powers, Kenny crushes the spider under his sneakers, killing it.
-Later, noticing changes in Peter's physical strength and abilities and recalling the spider bite, he deduces that Peter is Spider-Man.
-Flash and Liz refuse to believe him and demand he prove it by kicking Peter from behind.
-Peter's spider sense warns that the kick is coming and he willingly takes the abuse rather than reveal himself, which appears to dissuade Kenny.
-This confrontation is observed by the new student Gwen Stacy sticking up for Peter by pulling a knife on Kong.

-Kong's attitude toward's Peter softens after the latter joins the basketball team and demonstrates deep loyalty to his new teammate.
-Kong maintains a fascination with Spider-Man even to the point of hero worship.
-Overtime, Kenny becomes a better person, ceased bullying, and tries to improve academically.
-Upon hearing about the upcoming Spider-Man movie, Kong enters a casting call for extras.
-His only line was "Look in the sky, it's Spider-Man!".
-With the film's success, he achieved some fame in his school.